nfultz/nfultz.github.io/notes/words.md

 <dt>土豪 (tǔháo)</dt>
 <dd> [filthy rich](https://thediplomat.com/2015/08/the-rise-of-the-tuhao/)</dd>

 <dt>apophenia</dt>
 <dd>the tendency to perceive a connection or meaningful pattern between unrelated or random things (such as objects or ideas).
-Via [a game designer's analysis of QAnon](https://medium.com/curiouserinstitute/a-game-designers-analysis-of-qanon-580972548be5)</dd>
+Via [a game designer's analysis of QAnon](https://medium.com/curiouserinstitute/a-game-designers-analysis-of-qanon-580972548be5).
+See also pareidolia.</dd>

 <dt>ひきこもり (Hikikomori)</dt>
 <dd>Literally, "pulling inward, being confined", also known as "acute social withdrawal", is total withdrawal from society and seeking extreme degrees of social isolation and confinement.</dd>